fleet-actions/ec2-runner-pool-manager/README.md

-- **AWS Credentials:** Configure AWS credentials (e.g., via `aws-actions/configure-aws-credentials`) with permissions to manage EC2 instances, Launch Templates, IAM roles, and potentially other related services.
+- **AWS Credentials:** Configure AWS credentials (e.g., via `aws-actions/configure-aws-credentials`) with permissions to manage EC2 instances, Launch Templates, IAM roles, SQS, DynamoDB.
-- **GitHub Token (for `refresh` mode):** A GitHub Personal Access Token (PAT) with `repo` scope is required for the `refresh` mode to register runners with GitHub.
-Store this as a secret.
+- **GitHub Personal Access Token (for `refresh` mode):** A GitHub PAT with `repo` scope is required for the `refresh` mode to register runners with GitHub.
+- **AWS Infrastructure:** Need available ec2 instance profile, subnet/s and security group/s.

-## 🚀 Usage Examples
+## 🚀 QuickStart

-### 1. Provisioning and Releasing Runners in a Workflow
+### 1. Provision and Release Runners in a Workflow

 This example demonstrates provisioning runners that subsequent jobs can use by targeting `github.run_id`.